” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ”.

-are called positive, and numbers less than
+are called “positive” numbers, and numbers less than

-are called negative.
+are called “negative” numbers.

-, you can do addition “
+, we can perform addition “

 ”, subtraction “